Looking to get traded in the NFL? Make sure you’re logged on to Twitter.

 Dunlap eventually got his wish and now has a new real estate listing.
 On his way out, Dunlap took his Bengals parking lot sign with him because of his “decade of service.”

-Ross and Dunlap’s imaginative, if not humorous, public attempts to leave a team that’s won just four of its last 31 games aren’t even the most glaring efforts made by players in an attempt to escape playing for a downtrodden organization.
+Ross’s and Dunlap’s imaginative public attempts to leave a team that’s won just four of its last 31 games aren’t even the most glaring efforts made by players in an attempt to escape playing for a downtrodden organization.

 Defensive end Yannick Ngakoue got into a public feud with Jacksonville Jaguars co-owner Tony Khan in April, tweeting a clown emoji at Khan and telling him to “stop hiding” and “just trade me.”

 Khan told Ngakoue that “tweeting insults at me won’t get you traded any faster.”
-Four months later the Maryland product was traded to the Minnesota Vikings, who then traded him to the Baltimore Ravens last week.
+Four months later the Maryland product was traded to the Minnesota Vikings, who traded him to the Baltimore Ravens last week.

 Other NFL stars have used social media to free themselves from their contracts.
-Antonio Brown requested a trade from the Pittsburgh Steelers in Feb.
-2019 and was traded to the Oakland Raiders that March.
-Six months after his acquisition, he told the Raiders to “release me” via Instagram amid his messy divorce from a team in which he took zero regular season snaps.
-The team acquiesced and he landed with the New England Patriots before they ultimately released him after playing just one game.
+Antonio Brown requested a trade from the Pittsburgh Steelers in February 2019 and was traded to the Oakland Raiders that March.
+Six months after his acquisition, he told the Raiders to “release me” via Instagram amid his messy divorce from a team for which he took zero regular season snaps.
+The team acquiesced, and he landed with the New England Patriots before they ultimately released him after he played just one game.

 Bell liked a tweet saying the Jets should trade him, as well as other posts questioning his usage in Adam Gase’s offense.
 The Jets head coach took exception to using that mode of communication to get a point across but still gave Bell what he wanted: a way out of New York.
-The Jets released Bell after only just 17 games with the franchise.
+The Jets released Bell after just 17 games with the franchise.

 “I hate that that’s the route that we go with all of this, instead of just talking to me about it,” Gase said.
 “But seems the way that guys want to do it nowadays.”